keldu/forstio/README.md

 Asynchronous framework mostly inspired by [Capn'Proto](https://github.com/capnproto/capnproto) with the key difference of not using Promises, but more reusable Pipelines/Conveyors.
 This introduces some challenges since I can't assume that only one element gets passed along the chain, but it is managable.
 The advantage is that you have zero heap overhead by not recreating the chain after every use.

-Very early stage.
+The asynchronous interfaces are very similar to [Capn'Proto](https://github.com/capnproto/capnproto).
+At least similar to the 0.7.0 version.
+The other elements like schema, serialization, network interfaces are designed in another manner.

+Early stage of development.
 I am currently rewriting my software to find a good interface solution by checking if I am comfortable with the current design.
+Schema description has been rewritten once already and the current version is probably here to stay.
+The default container will be changed in the future, so no parsing will be necessary with my binary format.

 # Dependencies